opensciencegrid/user-school-2019/docs/materials/day2/part4-ex2-python-install.md

 The submit file for this exercise can be very similar to the [last one from Exercise 4.1](/materials/day2/part4-ex1-python-built.md).

 1. Make a copy of the submit file from the last exercise.
 What lines need to change?
 Make changes as appropriate.
 1. You need to change the transferred tarball (the Python source, instead of our `prebuilt_python.tar.gz`) and the job's executable.
+Plan to submit about 10 jobs and have each of them save a unique .err/.out file.
-Once you've made these changes, submit the job using `condor_submit`.
+1. Once you've made these changes, submit the job using `condor_submit`.
 1. Check for the results in the `.out` file.